-PEL is a wholly owned subsidiary of your Company incorporated on 1st August 2008 in New Delhi wherein PTC holds 100% stake and has invested INR 654.11 Crores.
-PEL has recorded revenue from operations of ₹ 296.77 Crores during FY 23 as compared to last year's revenue of INR 280.67 Crores.
-The profit/ (loss) before tax and profit/(loss) after tax for FY23 stood at INR 18.83 Crores and INR 13.88 Crores respectively.
+PEL is a wholly owned subsidiary of your Company incorporated on 01st August 2008 in New Delhi wherein PTC holds 100% stake and has invested ₹ 654.11 Crores.
+PEL has recorded revenue from operations of ₹ 322.49 Crores during FY 2023-24 as compared to last year's revenue of ₹ 296.77 Crores.
+The profit before tax and profit after tax for FY2023-24 stood at ₹ 56.17 Crores and ₹ 41.79 Crores respectively.
 The Statutory Auditor of PEL is M/s.
 S.P.
-Chopra & Co., Chartered Accountants, who has been appointed in the year 2018
+Chopra & Co. who has been re-appointed in year 2023.
+Shareholders of PTC, at their Extra Ordinary General meeting held on March 28, 2024, have approved the disinvestment by way of sale, transfer or otherwise dispose off, its entire shareholding in PEL to Oil and Natural Gas Corporation (ONGC) or its associate companies, not being a related party, subject to regulatory approvals and such other consents, approvals, permissions, fulfilment of conditions precedent to the transaction and sanctions.
+Accordingly, the Company's equity stake in PEL has been classified as "Assets classified as held for sale" in accordance with Ind AS 105 "Non-Current Assets Held for Sale and Discontinued Operations".

-Investment in other companies (Amount released up to 31st March 2023)
+Investment in other companies (Amount released up to 31st March 2024)